mohamedaliazouzi/DjangoCoffee/README.md

 4. **Be Respectful**: Remember to be respectful and courteous to others in your interactions.
 We're all here to collaborate and help each other.

-### Please use English while commenting or subimitting an issue to make sure everyone gain knowledge .
+#### Please use English while commenting or subimitting an issue to make sure everyone gain knowledge .

+### Contributing with problems , solutions or guides

+If you're eager to contribute by sharing issues, solutions, or even small tutorials, follow these steps:

+1. **Fork the Repository**: Fork this repository to your own GitHub account.

+2. **Create a Branch**: Create a new branch in your forked repository .

+3. **Submit a Pull Request**: Once your changes are ready, submit a pull request to this repository.
+Be sure to provide a clear simple description on your readme.md .

 ## License